mbaumer/us_hep_funding/docs/_states/SC.md

 [Back to top](#top)
 ## SC-04 -- Rep. William R. Timmons IV (R) -- [Wikipedia](https://en.wikipedia.org/wiki/SC-04)
 ### Committees
-William R. Timmons IV is the #12 Democrat on the House Subcommittee on Higher Education and Workforce Development
+William R. Timmons IV is the #12 Republican on the House Subcommittee on Higher Education and Workforce Development

-William R. Timmons IV is the #5 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education
+William R. Timmons IV is the #5 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```